Resident Evil Requiem

-Resident Evil Requiem (Note: Known in Japan as Biohazard Requiem (バイオハザード レクイエム, Baiohazādo Rekuiemu) and commonly referred to as Resident Evil 9 or Resident Evil 9: Requiem) is an upcoming survival horror game developed and published by Capcom.
+Resident Evil Requiem (Note: Known in Japan as Biohazard Requiem (バイオハザード レクイエム, Baiohazādo Rekuiemu) and commonly referred to as Resident Evil 9 or Resident Evil 9: Requiem) is a 2026 survival horror game developed and published by Capcom.
 It is the ninth main game in the Resident Evil series, following Resident Evil Village (2021).
-It features a new protagonist, FBI agent Grace Ashcroft, who is dispatched to investigate a series of mysterious deaths at a hotel.
+It features a new playable character, the FBI analyst Grace Ashcroft, who investigates a series of mysterious deaths involving the survivors of the Raccoon City incident with the aid of the federal agent Leon S. Kennedy.